 AOF has added a new beginner division.
 Equitation Preview is for riders of any age that can walk and do a brief sitting trot.
 Riders cannot enter any other classes.
 Informal attire is okay.
 This division will run after Leadline and before Pre-Short Stirrup.
 Will run as follows: Class 1-A: walk, whoa, back 1-B: walk, 2-point walk, turn a circle both ways like a figure 8 1-C: line up head to tail, walk then brief sitting trot then back to walk, 2-point walk poles then halt.
 Assistants may go in with riders but should try not to touch horse.

-– California Warm-Ups are available at all shows (must pay entry fee – no ribbon) –
+– California Warm-Ups are available at all shows (must pay entry fee – no ribbon or points) –

 We have plenty of parking and an enclosed toilet.
 A water hose is near the barn.
 The ring footing is sand/stonedust and most of our jumps are non-scary for green horses and/or beginner riders.
 The loudspeaker can easily be heard from the parking area and schooling area, and the secretary stand is near the ring for last minute assistance.
 We have a food booth for your convenience.
 Although we do not allow parking next to the rail, there is plenty of room for people to sit or stand in our covered viewing platform.